 Another important era in St. Augustine history begins when Henry Flagler brought his Florida East Coast railroad here and built his first grand Florida resort for rich Northerners in 1888.
 Flagler spurred the building of new churches, paved streets and electric lights as St. Augustine became a vacationland for the elite.

-His Ponce de Leon Hotel is now a women’s dorm for Flagler College, and the beautiful Spanish Renaissance building is being refurbished to sparkle for the birthday party.
+His Ponce de Leon Hotel is now a women’s dorm for Flagler College, and the beautiful Spanish Renaissance building has been refurbished.
 You are free to walk into its stunning courtyard and view the entryway and dazzling rotunda.
 (For a peek at the 70 Tiffany windows in the dining room, you need to take the very interesting hour-long student guided tour for $10.)